dlops-io/data-labeling/README.md

 Follow the [instructions](https://code.visualstudio.com/download) for your operating system.
 If you already have a preferred text editor, skip this step.

+## Mushroom App: Data Labeling
+In this tutorial we will setup a data labeling web app to label data for the mushroom app.
+We will use Docker to run everything inside containers.

 ### Clone the github repository
 - Clone or download from [here](https://github.com/dlops-io/data-labeling)

 ## Setup GCP Credentials
 Next step is to enable our container to have access to GCP Storage buckets.